 by Alexandra Hancock

-We were recognized in a BuzzFeed community post for our social media posts - and how they make a certain parent wish she could go back to school!
-Thanks a bunch, Jo!
+Our Brooklyn sister campus was recognized in a BuzzFeed community post for their social media pages - and how they make a certain parent wish she could go back to school!